 I was racking my brain to come up with some way to acknowledge this “milestone.”
 Obviously after being to so many places and meeting so many people I’ve changed.
 But in what ways?
-That’s hard to describe over a blog post, but I can share a few of the lessons I’ve learned along the way.
+That’s hard to describe over a blog post, but I can share a few of the lessons I’ve learned from traveling along the way.

-No, this isn’t a list of everything I’ve learned in the past year.
+No, this isn’t a list of every lesson from traveling I’ve learned in the past year.
 I did 25 “lessons” to match the number of countries I’d visited (clever I know).
 Yes I’m counting the one hour train layover in Switzerland- since I have pictures-it counts.
 Quite a few of these come from my backpacking experience.
 There is only so much you can learn on a giant ship sailing around the South Pacific that don’t involve drinking, scuba diving, or how to sneak into resorts.
 Some of these are obvious.
 Some only apply to me.
 And some may just teach you something.

 1. Length of a relationship doesn’t matter.